jaysoo/nx-react-book/manuscript/chapter1.md

 Check that the install has worked by issuing the command `nx --version`.

-Now you will be able to run Nx commands without going through `yarn` (e.g. `nx serve bookstore`).
+Now you will be able to run Nx commands without going through `npx` (e.g. `nx serve bookstore`).

 For the rest of this book, I will assume that you have Nx installed globally.
-If you haven't, simply run all issued commands through `yarn`.
+If you haven't, simply run all issued commands through `npx`.

 ## Preparing for development